Pumpkin Chia Muffins Recipe – This Pumpkin Chia Muffins Recipe is an easy and healthy alternative to too many of the muffins that are out there today.

 Use as you would an egg in many of your favorite baking recipes

 Walnuts – Loaded with folate, melatonin, and anti-oxidants.
-Can also help reduce chances of developing breast cancer and diabetes.
+They can also help reduce the chances of developing breast cancer and diabetes.

 !FOOD HACK! – Toast your nuts before adding to any recipe.
 This process enhances the natural flavors and adds a depth of character to the entire recipe!